 We make a lot of excuses to have fun here at the plant, too.
 A common saying is, “if you don’t have fun with Mark (Sonderen), it’s not his fault.”
 We take this challenge very seriously and aim to have fun at every opportunity because we work too damn hard not to.

 “Every year we have a company picnic for the employees and their families.
 There’s also an annual golf tournament; and there are lots of prizes, it’s a ton of fun.
 We also have a winter party that is themed, oftentimes with trivia, prizes and a DJ.
 The last couple of years people have really gotten into it with costumes and even a dance contest,” Steve recounts.
-“This year, managers cooked meals for different shifts as a thank you for the hard work and overtime everyone was putting in and we also did a huckleberry pancake breakfast.
-We have barbeques for people who are retiring.
-Employees get gifts on their anniversaries.
+“Managers have also cooked meals for different shifts as a thank you for the hard work and overtime everyone was putting in and we also did a huckleberry pancake breakfast.
+Employees get gifts and sometimes plaques on their anniversaries.
 It’s a great culture.”

 “It’s a very close-knit, family-like environment.
 A place that cares a lot about the safety of its employees,” says Terra.
 “It’s a fun place to work.
-The theme of our picnic this last year was ‘work hard, play hard’ and that really describes the group that we have here.
+The theme of our picnic in 2016 was ‘work hard, play hard’ and that really describes the group that we have here.
 We work hard but we have a lot of fun working together.”

 Want to join the Sonderen Packaging team?
 View employment opportunities here.